aanker/xwordlist/docs/help.md

 Each option below is shown as would be specified on the command line.
 To use as an option in the configuration file, you do not have to enter the dashes (i.e., `--input filename.txt` on the command line but `input filename.txt` in the configuration file.)

+When a default option is specified, you can leave it out.
+For instance, rather than entering `--dedupe nocase`, you can just add `--dedupe`.

 The order that options are specified in does not matter, the software knows the right order to take these operations so they don’t conflict with each other.

 ### Input and Output